vdailly/SQL-Server-Always-Encrypted-Key-Store-Generic-Provider/Readme.md

 ## Known Issues

 - SQL Server Management Studio cannot decrypt columns when setting "Column Encryption Setting=enabled".
 Or we should access the .NET assemblies loaded by the 'smss' process and register the generic provider into the SqlConnection class loaded by the process.
 I even don't know if this can be done (easily I mean).
+Nevertheless, it may be possible to update the IL code of any assembly (remove Strong Name verification for this assembly) loaded by ssms.exe to provide a static constructor (in any existing class) that would load the assembly of the generic provider ([the generic dll](bin\SQLServerAlwaysEncrypted.dll)) and create an instance of this generic provider with the right parameters to access the key, and register it.
+This would allow ssms.exe to decrypt columns.

 ![connectionstring](assets/smss_settings.png)